Nevada regional foods

 - themed restaurants – With Las Vegas commonly known as “The adult Disneyland,” themes aren’t just for parks…They’re for the casinos and their restaurants as well.

 - strip mall restaurants – Not all the best restaurants are situated in luxurious hotel casinos.
-Strip malls are where you can find some of the best unassuming, hole-in-the-wall restaurants.
+Strip malls are where you can find some of the best unassuming, hole-in-the-wall restaurants (especially in Vegas and its surrounding areas).

 - alcoholic slushies – It can get really hot in many areas of Nevada, especially in tourist-laden Vegas.
 In order to cool off while maintaining a good buzz, many turn to boozy frozen slushies.